saarcohen30/GrPR2-CH/README.md

 # Hierarchical Graph Probabilistic Recursive Reasoning
-Code for implementation of Cognitive Hierarchy Graph Probabilistic Recursive Reasoning (**<em>GrPR2-A</em>**), in the context of <em>The Cooperative Navigation Task</em> of the [Particle World environment](https://github.com/openai/multiagent-particle-envs).
+Code for implementation of the following Hierarchical Graph Probabilistic Recursive Reasoning frameworks (in the context of <em>The Cooperative Navigation Task</em> of the [Particle World environment](https://github.com/openai/multiagent-particle-envs)):
+- Level-`k` Graph Probabilistic Recursive Reasoning (**<em>GrPR2-L</em>**), where agent `i` at level `k` assumes that other agents are at level `k-1` and then best responds by integrating over all possible interactions induced by the interaction graph and best responses from lower-level agents to agent `i` of level `k-2`.
+- Cognitive Hierarchy Graph Probabilistic Recursive Reasoning (**<em>GrPR2-CH</em>**), which lets each level-`k` player best respond to a <em>mixture<\em> of strictly lower levels in the hierarchy, induced by truncation up to level `k - 1` from the underlying level distribution.

 Specifically, GrPR2-A constitutes an extension of [FlowComm](https://www.ifaamas.org/Proceedings/aamas2021/pdfs/p456.pdf), supporting level-1 recursive reasoning <em>with communication</em>.
 If any part of this code is used, the following paper must be cited:

 **Saar Cohen and Noa Agmon.
 Optimizing Multi-Agent Coordination via Hierarchical Graph Probabilistic Recursive Reasoning. <em>In AAMAS'22: Proceedings of the 21th International Conference on Autonomous Agents and Multiagent Systems, 2022</em> (to appear).**